merlin217/KraftBagged/README.md

 ## Introduction

-'KraftBagged' is inspired by 'LetterBoxd'.
-Whereas 'LetterBoxd' provides a platform to rate movies and create to-watch lists, 'KraftBagged' allows users to rate restaurants and manage to-eat lists.
+'KraftBagged' allows users to rate restaurants and manage to-eat lists.

 ### Functions
 The application allows the user to keep track of a 'to-eat' list of restaurants and suggests a random one from the pool each time the user prompts for one.
 It will allow users to rate restaurants and update their ratings.